GSI-HPC/cyclone-distributed-task-driven-framework/README.md

 2. The constructor of the new task class must contain each property that should be serialized to the controller instances.
 3. A XML task file can be used to preinitalize the class properties.

-> Check the OstMigrateTask class for an example implementation.
+> Check the LustreOstMigrateTask class for an example implementation.

 ### Short Introduction Slides